icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 While I am inclined to view the Langmuir-Blodgett method as more accurate than the NACA-TN-2904 method, I would like to see more impingement data to determine it with more confidence.
-There is more cylinder test data that I am aware of, but as ice shapes, not direct impingement measurements, so the question may be left largely unresolved.
+There is more cylinder test data that I am aware of, but as ice shapes, not direct impingement measurements, so the question may be not completely resolved.

 ##Multicylinder method measurement accuracy